 On November 1, 2022 the Centers for Medicare and Medicaid Services (CMS) issued the Calendar Year 2023 Final Rule for Services reimbursed under the Medicare Physician Fee Schedule.

 Remote Therapeutic Monitoring or RTM allows providers to bill for the remote therapeutic management of their patients for musculoskeletal conditions using medical devices to collect non-physiological data.
-In January 2022, new CPT codes were introduced and Medicare began covering and paying for RTM services.
+In January 2022, new CPT codes for RTM were introduced and Medicare began covering and paying for RTM services.

 Examining the CMS Proposed Rule vs. Final Rule

 - Proposed Rule: CMS proposed to create 4 new “G” codes to replace 98980 and 98981 to bill for RTM Treatment Management Services.
 Two G codes were created for physicians and non-physician practitioners and two other G codes were created for non physician healthcare professionals, such as PTs and OTs.
 CMS proposed significant payment cuts for RTM treatment management services provided by the non physician healthcare professionals, including PTs and OTs.

 - Final Rule: The proposed G codes were withdrawn.
 All eligible providers including physicians, physical therapists and occupational therapists will continue to bill CPT codes 98980 and 98981 for the treatment management services and have the same reimbursement rates.